zNexwr/clima62/README.md

 - 🔭 I’m currently working on **Minecraft Server And NodeJs !**

-- 🌱 I’m currently learning **MySQL, Bash, Dart, PHP, JavaScript, HTML, CSS !**
+- 🌱 I’m currently learning **MySQL, Bash, Dart, PHP, JavaScript, HTML, CSS !, Symfony is a shitty Framework**

 - 💬 Ask me about **your project and work together**